RedPitaya/Documentation/quickStart/needs.rst

 What do I need before I start?
 ##############################

 The following items are required for proper board operation.
-They are already included in each of the Red Pitaya kits available on our |WEBstore|:
+They are already included in each of the Red Pitaya kits available on our :rp-store:`WEB store <>`:

 .. tabs::